cboettig/ews-review/manuscript.md

 system dynamics without a gradual pass through a state with zero eigenvalue, and therefore, not exhibit CSD.
 Many of these examples can in fact show patterns in typical early warning indicator variables such as variance or autocorrelation that are completely opposite to the patterns seen in the saddle-node case.
+Several of these examples are found outside the EWS literature, indicating a need to expand the range of systems studied for EWS.

 These are some of the most problematic cases.
 They represent disruptive but potentially avoidable events, but would not be detected by using CSD as an EWS.